Trinity vs. SPI:

 FAQ: SPI Logistics vs. Trinity Logistics

-Trinity does not state its commission split anywhere on its website, so their exact percentage isn’t published for prospective agents to review, though a Trinity blog post reference typical 50-70 commissions.
+Trinity does not publicly disclose its commission split on its website, so the exact percentage is not available for prospective agents to review.
+However, a Trinity blog post notes that industry-standard freight agent commissions typically range from 50% to 70%.

-SPI, provides up to 75% commissions and weekly payouts even if the customer hasn’t paid yet, as seen on their Agents page.
+SPI Logistics offers commissions of up to 75% commissions and pays agents weekly, even if the customer has not yet paid, as outlined on SPI’s Agents page.

-Both companies target experienced freight brokers with an existing book of business.
+Both Trinity Logistics and SPI Logistics primarily target experienced freight brokers who already have an established book of business.

-Trinity provides its agents with a proprietary TMS and integrated technology suite, including a built-in CRM, customer web portal, and pricing tools.
-SPI offers a flexible tech stack: agents get a custom cloud-based TMS that’s integrated with Salesforce CRM, plus free access to major load boards (DAT, Truckstop, Loadlink) and real-time tracking and analytics.
-SPI’s platform is designed to be open and integration-friendly, so agents can take advantage of modern tools and even customize parts of their workflow.
+SPI offers a flexible technology stack that includes a custom cloud-based TMS integrated with Salesforce CRM, along with access to major load boards and tools for tracking and analytics.
+SPI’s platform is designed to be open and integration-friendly, allowing agents to tailor workflows and use modern tools.